elizabethnewman/hessQuik/README.md

 ## Reporting Bugs

 If you notice an issue with this repository, please report it using [Github Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/about-issues).
-When reporting an implemetnation bug, include a small example that helps to reproduce the error.
+When reporting an implementation bug, include a small example that helps to reproduce the error.
 The issue will be addressed as quickly as possible.

 ## How to Cite